 You have several options.
 You can apply in person at the Jefferson County Courthouse located at 100 E. Washington St, Charles Town, you can download a voter registration application and return the completed form by mail or you can click on the link below to register online.

 In order to register, each of the following MUST be true

 - You are a United States citizen

-- You are at least 18 years of age, or will be 18 on or before the next General Election
+- You are at least 17 years of age and will be 18 on or before the next General Election

 - You are NOT currently under conviction, probation or parole for any felony, treason or bribery